IDAES/idaes-pse/docs/explanations/conventions.rst

-enth                           Specific enthalpy of the entire mixture (across all phases) flow_comp["H2O"]               Total flow of H2O (across all phases) entr_phase["liq"]              Specific entropy of the liquid phase mixture conc_phase_comp["liq", "H2O"]  Concentration of H2O in the liquid phase temperature_red                Reduced temperature pressure_crit                  Critical pressure
+enth                           Specific enthalpy of the entire mixture (across all phases) flow_comp["H2O"]               Total flow of H2O (across all phases) entr_phase["liq"]              Specific entropy of the liquid phase mixture conc_mass_phase_comp["liq", "H2O"]  Concentration of H2O in the liquid phase on a mass basis temperature_red                Reduced temperature pressure_crit                  Critical pressure
 ============================== ===========================================================